-As discussed in an earlier article, an S-Corporation can provide significant Federal income tax savings over a C-Corporation.
-The question that I am often asked is “if the benefits are so obvious, why aren’t all corporations S-Corps?”
+An S-Corporation can provide significant Federal income tax savings over a C-Corporation.
+A common question that arises is, “If the benefits are so obvious, why aren’t all corporations S-Corps?”

 Due to the benefits, the IRS places restrictions on S-Corporation ownership, including the types of shares that the corporation can issue and the types of shareholders who can own them.
 All restrictions must be met and in place at all times, and they are as follows: